Custom Banjo Options

 The half-fretless version features a brass fingerboard “S” plate 1st through 7th frets, with an optional matching “S” brass scoop plate.

 Fretboard marker dots can be inlaid on the face and/or side of the fingerboard.
 Some players like to have both, while many prefer the sleek and classical appearance of a solid black ebony fingerboard with no markers on the face, choosing instead to have only small brass side dots.

 Our mosaic brass or mosaic brass & copper fret dot markers can add to a truly unique and custom look.
 We also offer matching hardwood (walnut or cherry) inlay fingerboard dot markers.

 Each nut is individually shaped and slotted by hand to fit its banjo with a choice of two materials.
 Black buffalo horn lends a distinctive and refined look to your banjo, as the nut tends to unify the ebony fingerboard and ebony peghead overlay into a single visual element.
 Unbleached bone has a light creamy color, and is the more traditional choice for instrument nuts.

 We offer two types of string choices for your banjo.
 Our custom gauge set of standard phosphor-bronze wound steel stings produce a clear and recognizable tone optimized for our wood tone ring openback banjos.
-For a markedly softer tone, we offer Nylgut Red Series strings from Italy.
+For a markedly softer tone, we offer Nylgut Standard or Red Series strings from Italy.
 Imagine “classical guitar meets banjo.”
 They will stretch, stretch, stretch when first installed, but can be well worth the wait.

 Installation of Nylgut strings requires wider string slots in the nut, pip and bridge, so a few modifications would be required to change to regular steel strings at some point in the future.